jmcdo29/ogma/CONTRIBUTING.md

 To build your the project and link the dependencies together you can run `lerna run build`.

-When running the integration specific applications in a non--testing context (i.e. starting them locally), make sure to `cd` into the directory, `yarn install` the dependencies, and then run `yarn build && yarn start` to compile and start the server.
-From there, in a separate terminal, you can use [curl](https://curl.haxx.se/) or [Postman](https://www.postman.com/), or just use the browser directly.
-For websocket testing, you can use the node REPL (i.e. use `node` from the terminal) and make websocket calls from there.
+## Testing

 It will be left up to contributors to create their own `main.ts` files for working with integration servers.
-All tests should be running through `jest` using `yarn test:integration` otherwise.
+All tests should be running through `jest` using `yarn test:int` otherwise.

+If you need to run tests for a specific context, use `yarn test:int <context>` (one of: http, ws, gql, rpc) e.g. `yarn test:int http` will run the integration tests for the Express and Fastify parsers.

+When it comes to matching log objects, the best approach is to make use of a few helper functions from the [integration/test/utils](./integration/test/utils) directory.
+There is a custom matcher made for log objects specifically, `toBeALogObject()` that takes in the `method`, `endpoint`, `protocol`, and `status`.
+This function will end up running a few checks against the passed log object and assess if it is indeed a log object from the interceptor.
+A good test to look at to get a feel for how this all works is [the HTTP tests](./integration/test/http.spec.ts).
+Take note as well of the `createTestModule()` and `getInterceptor()` functions.
+Do your best to follow the tests that are already created and add in the appropriate lines for the `each` methods.

 ## Commits